Ganna Pogrebna

-She is well-known for her work in combining data science methods with those from economics and psychology to model human behavior under risk and uncertainty.
+She is known for her work in combining data science methods with those from economics and psychology to model human behavior under risk and uncertainty.
+She is a co-editor of the Cambridge Handbook of Behavioural Data Science.

 Education

 Pogrebna holds a master's degree in economics from the University of Missouri, Kansas City, and has obtained her Ph.D. in economics and social sciences from the University of Innsbruck, Austria.

 Career

-Pogrebna is a researcher and academic in behavioral business analytics and data science.
-She currently serves as Executive Director of the Artificial Intelligence and Cyber Futures Institute at Charles Sturt University in Australia and holds a research professorship position at the University of Sydney Business School.
-Additionally, she is a Lead of Behavioral Data Science at the Alan Turing Institute in London.